-Households generally expressed favorable impressions of DC plan accounts in fall 2014:
+Households generally expressed favorable impressions of DC plan accounts in fall 2015:

-- " Seventy-one percent of U.S. households had favorable impressions of 401(k) and similar retirement plan accounts in fall 2014, up from 66 percent in fall 2013 and 65 percent in 2012/2013. - " Among households expressing an opinion, 90 percent had favorable impressions of 401(k) plans, with 39 percent agreeing that they had a "very favorable" impression.

-- " Survey responses in fall 2014 indicated that households appreciate the key features of DC plans, a result that is similar to the previous survey results. - " About nine out of 10 households with DC accounts agreed that these plans helped them think about the long term and made it easier to save.
+- " Seventy-two percent of U.S. households had favorable impressions of 401(k) and similar retirement plan accounts in fall 2015, similar to 71 percent in fall 2014 and up from 66 percent in fall 2013. - " Among households expressing an opinion, 90 percent had favorable impressions of 401(k) plans, with 41 percent agreeing that they had a "very favorable" impression. - " Survey responses in fall 2015 indicated that households appreciate the key features of DC plans, an outcome that is similar to the previous survey results. - " About nine out of 10 households with DC accounts agreed that these plans helped them think about the long term and made it easier to save.
 Close to half of DC-owning households indicated they probably would not be saving for retirement if not for their DC plans.
-In addition, saving paycheck-by-paycheck made 70 percent of DC-owning households surveyed less worried about the stock market. - " More than eight in 10 DC-owning households said the tax treatment of their retirement plans was a big incentive to contribute. - " Nearly all households with DC accounts agreed that it was important to have choice in, and control of, the investments in their DC plans.
-Eighty-two percent indicated that their DC plan offered a good lineup of investment options.
+In addition, saving paycheck-by-paycheck made two-thirds of DC-owning households surveyed less worried about the stock market. - " About eight in 10 DC-owning households said the tax treatment of their retirement plans was a big incentive to contribute. - " Nearly all households with DC accounts agreed that it was important to have choice in, and control of, the investments in their DC plans.
+Eighty-four percent indicated that their DC plan offered a good lineup of investment options.